jtcostello/bcisimulator/README.md

   - In the 2D cursor task, the user has to move the cursor to hit a target.
   - In the 5-finger hand task, the user controls finger positions of a virtual hand.
 We use Google Mediapipe to track finger positions from a webcam.
-- **Input:** inputs include the mouse, hand finger tracking, a decoder (see pipelines below), or any other input devices.
+- **Input sources:** inputs include the mouse, hand finger tracking, or a decoder.
 The decoder is the algorithm that takes in neural data and predicts user intentions (movements).
-We give examples for RNN and ridge regression decoders.
+We give examples for RNN and ridge regression decoders which are trained to predict position and velocity.
 Inputs sources are defined in the `/inputs` folder and decoder models are defined in the `/decoders` folder.
 - **Neural Generator**: the neural generator creates artificial neural data using kinematics (position & velocity) as input.
 We currently implement a simple log-linear tuning model, but plan to add more complex models in the future.
 This is defined in the `neuralsim.py` file.